2017 University of Utah Hospital incident: Aftermath

 Following the incident, the SLCPD changed its policies on drawing blood.
 A police department spokeswoman said these changes require law enforcement to have consent or a warrant to draw blood, instead of just implied consent.
 These policy changes served as the model for police protocols announced by the SLCPD on October 12, 2017, which other police agencies in the Salt Lake Valley could choose to adopt.

 According to hospital officials, within weeks after the incident, they had implemented new rules meant to allow patient care staff to focus on their work and minimize disputes in patient care units.
 The hospital announced these changes in September 2017, which included not allowing police officers in patient-care areas and having them speak with "house supervisors" instead of nurses.

 On October 31, 2017, Wubbels and her attorney announced that Salt Lake City and the University of Utah had agreed to settle the incident for $500,000.
 She said that part of the settlement would go toward efforts geared to making body cam footage easier for the public to obtain.
+She also said she will make a donation to the Utah Nurses Association and help lead the #EndNurseAbuse campaign by the American Nurses Association.